abpframework/abp/docs/en/Tutorials/Part-3.md

 ## Creating a New Book

 In this section, you will learn how to create a new modal dialog form to create a new book.
-Since we've inherited from the `BlazoriseCrudPage`, we only need to develop the view part.
+Since we've inherited from the `AbpCrudPageBase`, we only need to develop the view part.

 ### Add "New Button" Button